TotalTechGeek/pineapple/website/docs/intro.md

 Usage: pineapple [options]

 Options:
-  -V, --version             output the version number -i, --include <files...>  Comma separated globs of files.
+  -V, --version                  output the version number -i, --include <files...>       Comma separated globs of files to include.
+  -e, --exclude <files...>       Comma separated globs of files to exclude.
   -w, --watch-mode               Will run tests only when a file is modified.
   -a, --accept-all               Accept all snapshots.
   -u, --update-all               Update all snapshots.
-  -t, --typescript          Enables typescript (slower).
+  -t, --transpile                Enables transpilation.
+  --typescript                   Enables transpilation for TypeScript. (legacy flag) --timeout <milliseconds>       The timeout for each test. (default: "5000") --strict                       Enables additional checks to enforce better testing, namely validating that all snapshots are used.
+  --clean                        Cleans up unused snapshots.
-  --only <lines...>         Allows you to specify which tests you would like to
+  --only <lines...>              Allows you to specify which tests you would like to run.
-                            run.
-  -f, --format <format>     The output format (choices: "json", "console",
+  --fuzz-runs <amount>           The number of runs that fuzz tests perform. (default: "100") --snapshot-fuzz-runs <amount>  The number of runs that fuzz tests perform on a snapshot. (default: "10") -f, --format <format>          The output format (choices: "json", "console", default: "console") --bun                          Uses Bun as the test runner.
-                            default: "console")
-  --bun                     Uses Bun as the test runner.
   -h, --help                     display help for command

 ```